AlttiRi/keep-lister/README.md

 Work in progress.

 File explorer for JSON snapshots with meta information of local files.
-Scanner for creating snapshots is included.
+Scanner for creating of snapshots is included.

 ![Screenshot](https://user-images.githubusercontent.com/16310547/132210358-6cead24f-0530-423a-8fbb-383a790bdf3e.png)